Limelite, Luv & Niteclubz

 Limelite, Luv & Niteclubz is the fourth studio album by American rapper Da Brat.
-It was released by So So Def and Arista Records on July 15, 2003 in the United States.
-The album included the single "In Love wit Chu" featuring Cherish.
+It was released by So So Def and Arista Records on July 15, 2003 in the United States, following So So Def's transition from Columbia Records.
+For the album, Da Brat collaborated mainly with producer L.T.
+Hutton, alongside contributions from Jermaine Dupri, and included guest appearances from several prominent R&B artists, describing the project as a bold release intended to surprise audiences.